This set of Class 12 Biology Chapter 6 Multiple Choice Questions & Answers (MCQs) focuses on “Molecular Basis of Inheritance – Translation”.

 View Answer

 Explanation: There are certain sequences for the bases present in the mRNA.
 The order and sequence of the amino acids are defined by them.
-And so, transcription is a process where the polymerisation of the polypeptide leads to the formation of amino acids.
+And so, translation is a process where the polymerisation of the polypeptide leads to the formation of amino acids.

 2. What is the process of activation of amino acids in the presence of ATP and its linkage to their cognate tRNA known as?